DanNeytur/MSE-6-series-repair-droid/README.md

 ![remote control](https://user-images.githubusercontent.com/120782729/208256842-fa4cb9a7-4161-4374-8ee9-8943d99ca717.jpg)

 ## Operating Principle
-* In order to power to the droid you'll need two 9V batteries and 1 9V battery for the remote.
+* In order to power to the droid you'll need two 9V batteries and one 9V battery for the remote.
 Then Switch on the remote control.

 * The remote has 2 joysticks.
   * The left joystick is for controlling the speed of the motors.